 What do you do when you go through an unpleasant experience or when someone tells you something you do not like hearing?

 - Do you keep thinking about the event or the words said?

 - Do you go on playing the same scene in your mind over and again?

-One of the stories in the book “101 Zen stories” speaks about this matter.
-It is a story about two monks, who were walking from one village to another.
+One of the stories in the book “101 Zen Stories” speaks about this matter.
+It is a story about two monks and a woman.

 On their way, they arrived at a large puddle full of mud, which they had to cross.
 A young woman was standing at the brink of the puddle, not knowing what to do.